Understanding Merger And Acquisition Services

 Debt financing is basically taking out a loan to fund the M&A. This can come in several forms:

-• Mezzanine Financing: A hybrid of debt and equity, often used when other options are limited.
+- Mezzanine Financing: A debt and equity hybrid often used when other options are limited.

-Debt can be attractive because the interest payments are tax-deductible, and you retain ownership of your company.
+Debt can be attractive because the interest payments are tax-deductible, and you retain company ownership.
 However, it also adds to your financial obligations and can strain cash flow, especially if the acquired company doesn’t perform as expected.
 It’s a balancing act.

 Equity Financing Alternatives